Olivier-Boudeville/OSDL-Orge/src/doc/Orge-game-system.rst

 _____

+Buff
+	Temporary beneficial effect on a character.
+See also this `Wikipedia article <http://en.wikipedia.org/wiki/Buff_(computer_gaming)>`_.
+In the context of Orge, a Buff can come from two sources: drugs and magic

 iff
 	It means `If And Only If <http://en.wikipedia.org/wiki/If_and_only_if>`_. ``A iff B`` means either both statements are true or both are false.